 As with most shepherds, they’re excellent at herding and protecting.
 Both of which, are driven by their strong work ethics and high-energy levels.
 Swimming, fetch and running exercises work best with these dogs.

-Though they have an affectionate side, they can be wary of unfamiliar people.
+The elegant White Shepherd tends to have an affectionate side, but they will often be wary of unfamiliar people.
 In fact, it’s in their instincts to be alert with strangers.
+This is why they’re highly regarded as first-class guard dogs.

 Highlights: Courageous, Proud, Devoted

 The Komondor is a truly powerful big white dog from Hungary.
-Their main job was to protect and guard the livestock of Hungarian farmers.
+Their main job was to protect and guard the livestock of Hungarian farmers in the rural regions.
+In addition, Komondors also served various working roles around the farms.

 They have an interesting coat similar to that of the Puli – but less like dreadlocks and more like white chords of hair.
-For this reason, they’re one of the most recognizable dogs in the world.
+As such, they’re one of the most recognizable dogs in the world.
+While they’re primarily white, Komondors can have other hues mixed in.

-Because of their independent nature, they can be difficult to train.
+Thanks to their independent nature, the Komondor tends to be difficult to train.
 These dogs are reserved for only the most experienced and confident dog owners.
+The combination of their size and stubbornness aren’t suited for most owners.

 Highlights: Independent, Brave, Confident

-Quiet and proud, the Central Asian Shepherd is a truly courageous shepherd with high territorial instincts.
-Though their origins aren’t clear, we know that they served as fearless guardians for centuries.
+Quiet and proud, the Central Asian Shepherd is a courageous shepherd with high territorial instincts.
+Though their origins aren’t clear (historians can’t seem to agree), we know that they served as fearless guardians for centuries.

 With an intense devotion to the pack, the Central Asian Shepherd will take down the largest of predators or die trying.
-There is no stopping these massive beasts.
+But with a 130-pound frame, few wild animals dare to take on a Central Asian.
+There’s no stopping these massive beasts.

-It’s speculated that these dogs were not strategically bred, rather evolved from natural selection over the course of 4 thousand years.
+It’s speculated that these dogs were not purposely bred.
+Rather, the Central Asian may have evolved from natural selection over the course of 4 thousand years.
 Today, they’re mainly seen anywhere between China to Afghanistan.

 Highlights: Affectionate, Intelligent, Alert

 Rajapalayam dogs thrive best with one owner, and not necessarily with a big family.
-They’re very wary of strangers and can become hostile towards them.
-So, socialization is key for these dogs.
+They are very wary around strangers and can become hostile towards them.
+So, socialization is key for these dogs to thrive in the modern-day world.

 Did we miss any white dog breeds on our list?
 Whether they’re large, small or fluffy white dogs, let us know in the comments section below!